Updated in January 2021

 3. Polyester can’t be recycled, yet.

 Yes, there’s one Japanese factory operating at a commercial scale that will recycle their own polyester from Patagonia into fresh polyester.
-The rest of the global output of polyester can’t be recycled using today’s technology.
-(Though H&M is piloting a new technology.)
-Used textiles of pure cotton have value since it can be mechanically recycled, but as soon as you add more than 5% polyester, it becomes trash.
+The rest of the global output of polyester can’t be recycled at a cost that is acceptable to fashion brands using today’s technology.
+Used textiles of pure cotton have value since it can be mechanically recycled, but as soon as you add polyester, recycling becomes much more complicated—the polyester must be kept from contaminating the salvaged cotton fibers.
 While there is some promising technology that could melt polyester out of polyester-cotton blends for recycling, we’re still far from building an efficient global system for collecting and sorting used polyester for recycling.
-As a result, pretty much all polyester and polyester-blend scraps used fashion is going into the landfill, being incinerated, or washing into the ocean.
+As a result, pretty much all polyester and polyester-blend scraps in post-consumer fashion waste are going into the landfill, being incinerated, or washing into the ocean.
 Even if we do start collecting and recycling polyester, the PET degrades a little more during each loop.
 It can’t be recycled forever.

 The story is a little better for polyester made from recycled PET plastic bottles, which many fashion companies have eagerly adopted for part or all of their polyester products.
 According to Textile Exchange, the market share of recycled polyester increased from around 8% of global polyester production in 2008 to around 16% in 2017.
 Unfortunately, when China stopped taking the world’s trash for recycling, the price of recycled polyester went up and its share of the market declined to 13% a year later.
 As long as petroleum is easier and cheaper to obtain than plastic bottles, recycled polyester will remain a niche product.